Green Party Northern Ireland leader loses seat on Belfast City Council

 A short time later, Ms Black, along with DUP candidates Frank McCoubrey and Nicola Verner, were elected in the Court DEA.

-Five DEAs were counted on Friday: Black Mountain, Castle, Court, Balmoral and Lisnasharragh.
+Five DEAs were counted on Friday: Black Mountain, Castle, Court, Balmoral and Lisnasharragh, with the Balmoral, Castle and Lisnasharragh counts having completed by 9.30pm.

 Counting in the remaining DEAs of Botanic, Oldpark, Ormiston, Collin and Titanic, are due to start on Saturday.